k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 The LLM plugin performs profiling of each column's metadata and data.
 The LLM plugin's response depends on the user prompt, which is defined in the plugin's configuration.
 The pre-defined user prompt can be modified per the project's needs; this user prompt should correspond to use cases as explained further in this article.

-The product includes 2 LLM-based plugins that accommodate for the following use cases:
+The LLM plugin can perform various different tasks.
+The following two use cases are pre-configured in the product's Discovery Pipeline:

-- Use Case 1: **LLM Profiling** - profiling and classification of columns with sensitive / PII data.
+- [Use Case 1](02_LLM_data_profiling.md#use-case-1-llm-profiling): Profiling and classification of columns based on column name and values, by the **LLM Profiling** plugin.
-- Use Case 2: **LLM Description** - a creation of each column's short description.
+- [Use Case 2](02_LLM_data_profiling.md#use-case-2-llm-description): Creation of each column's short description using the **LLM Description** plugin.

-Both of these plugins are inactive by default and must be activated via Discovery Pipeline if needed.
+In addition to the above use cases, you can use the same plugin to achieve your own use cases by updating the **user prompt** and other plugin's input parameters.
+The article includes two additional use cases with configuration examples:

+- [Use Case 3](02_LLM_data_profiling.md#use-case-3-llm-profiling-by-property): Profiling and classification of columns based on the column's description.
+- [Use Case 4](/02_LLM_data_profiling.md#use-case-4-creating-new-business-dimention): Creating a new business dimension (a new property).

 The prerequisite of working with an LLM plugin is a creation of an LLM AI interface in the project.
 The Discovery can use a designated LLM AI interface (tagged as 'discovery').
 If none of the LLM AI interfaces are tagged as 'discovery', an interface with a 'default' tag will be used.

-In addition to the above use cases, you can use the same plugin to achieve your own use cases via updating the user prompt and other plugin's input parameters.
-For example, a new business dimension (a new property) can be created via an advanced plugin setup.
-An explanation and an example are provided at the end of this article.

 ## LLM Profiling Plugin Definition